eunsahng2/eunsahng2/README.md

 # eunsahng2
 I make characters on ai chatting sites.

+These repositories are for storing `character description html files` and `images`.

 <!--
 **eunsahng2/eunsahng2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.